Jan Stevens

 How can anyone enjoy abstract art?
 My advice, choose one you love and share what you see with others.

 I love movement, fun, super surprises and spontaneity.
 With my abstract art, I aim to embrace the current trend towards play and being in the moment.
-I especially like the phrase ‘we are at our most human when we play’ used by Ralph Rugoff, the curator for La Biennale de Venezia 2019 in a recent article.

 My early life experiences are incorporated in my art inspired by a love of river and costal water landscapes, a quality-loving creative mother and a mathematical fun father.
 Cornish raised, state-degree-educated, global business wise and South West London living celebrate my creativity through fusion.
 Combined with a sense of curiosity, wonder, community spirit and justice brings wisdom, balance, compassion, heart and fun to my art.